Curriculum Innovation: Indigenizing Curriculum

 - working with Indigenous scholars and guest speakers;

 - making use of the Truth and Reconciliation Commission (TRC).

 Some instructors are apprehensive about discussing Indigenous materials and incorporating them into their course.
 They fear that students will respond negatively to nonindigenous faculty teaching about Indigenous subjects.

 The answer, of course, is to get more Indigenous people speaking and teaching in classes.
 However, to do so requires more financial resources.
 Other feasible methods to overcome this issue could include implementing curriculum consultants and scholarly resource centres directed at curriculum development.
-This would be in addition to the Aboriginal Resource Centre – a resource predominantly intended for student use.

 Like many other universities in Canada, the University of Guelph still has work to do in terms of Indigenizing its campus and its course curriculum.
 There is no quick modification to achieve Indigenization.
 It is not a box to be checked but an ongoing process that requires a shift in thinking.
 In an academic sense, indigeneity involves finding ways to integrate more Indigenous content and knowledge within the resources we possess.